Have fun with the kids making this tasty sweet shop favourite, grab a lolly and dip it in your own, home made sherbet!

 - 1 tsp citric acid

-To make the sherbet put all the ingredients in a small bowl and give them a stir.
-Take half a teaspoon and put it on the tip of your tongue.
+Put the citric acid, baking powder and icing sugar in your cup/bowl/envelope and mix it together by stirring or shaking .
+Take a pinch and put it on the tip of your tongue.
 This is where you may need to vary the ingredients a little.
-If it is too sour add more sugar, if it doesn’t fizz try adding a little more citric acid or bicarb.
+If it is too sour add more icing sugar, if it doesn’t fizz try adding a little more citric acid or bicarb.

-The fizzing on your tongue is the result of an acid-based reaction.
-The combination of an acid (citric acid) and an alkaline (bicarb) with saliva mix to create a gas (carbon dioxide), which is lots of tiny bubbles popping on your tongue!
+The fizzing on your tongue is the result of a chemical reaction in your mouth!
+The combination of an acid (citric acid) and an alkaline (baking powder) with saliva mix to create a gas (carbon dioxide), which is lots of tiny bubbles popping on your tongue!

 Citric acid is the sour part and is found in citric fruits such as lemons, limes and oranges.
 The icing sugar is just to make it taste yummy!